pradeep-onlinerti/rti-mitra-chatbot/generate_rti_responses_bulk/README.md

-# RTI Mitra – Batch RTI HTML Response Generator
+# RTI Mitra – Batch RTI HTML Response Generator (Jupyter Notebook)

-This script automates the process of drafting RTI (Right to Information) applications using a chatbot (like RTI Mitra) and saving the results as HTML files.
+This Jupyter notebook automates the process of drafting RTI (Right to Information) applications using a chatbot (like RTI Mitra) and saving the results as HTML files.
 It supports both individual HTML outputs and a combined summary file for review.

 ---